adithirgis/pollucheck/inst/shiny/WWW/include.md

 tab will be applied example - remove negative values, or averaging period of hourly or daily.*

-**Can I compare two datasets of different timezone?**
+**Can I compare two data sets of different timezone?**
 *No, right now the app allows for comparison with data from the same time zone.*

-**Can I compare two datasets of different time periods?**
+**Can I compare two data sets of different time periods?**
-*Yes, you can compare the time-series of both the datasets, but the scatter plot will not be generated as they belong to different time series.*
+*Yes, you can compare the time series of both the data sets, but the scatter plot will not be generated as they belong to different time series.*

-**Can I compare datasets from different downloading sources (different websites)?**
+**Can I compare data sets from different downloading sources (different websites)?**
 *Yes, you can definitely compare from different available sources.*

-**How many datasets can be compared at a time in the app?**
+**How many data sets can be compared at a time in the app?**
 *As of now, only one single file can be compared with the uploaded dataset.*

-**Is it possible to compare two datasets with different time resolutions?**
+**Is it possible to compare two data sets with different time resolutions?**
 *Yes!
-It is possible to compare datasets with different time resolutions since the application averages to 1 hour or daily average.*
+It is possible to compare data sets with different time resolutions since the application averages to 1 hour or daily average.*

 ### openair